 Finding out whether you are allowed to camp there or not is actually quite simple – look for any signs, check the relevant shire websites, follow any national park regulations and download helpful apps, like Wikicamps, which is full of information.
 These days it only takes a couple of minutes of searching online to find your answer.

 If you do find that camping is not permitted, follow the instructions.
 Whilst you could get away with it for a night or two, it just gives further evidence to have even more places shut down and you could end up with an extra bill to pay when you get home.

 Always check out your location before you set up.

 If you plan on driving on the beach, you should have a 4WD.
 Some beaches can be driven on with AWD and even 2WD vehicles, but only if the sand is extremely hard, and most of the time it isn’t.

-If you’ve never taken a 4WD onto the beach, be sure to do some reading prior to hitting the dirt!
+If you’ve never taken a 4WD onto the beach, be sure to do some reading prior to hitting the sand!
 Understand how to engage 4WD, in both high and low range and how to let your tyres down (including what pressure you should be running).
 It’s important that you take a recovery kit, and that you have rated recovery points, should you get stuck.

 If you are going to drive on a beach, you also need to check that vehicle access is allowed in advance.
 In general, you should drive between the waterline and high tide mark and steer clear of restricted areas such as sand dunes to avoid native flora and fauna.